 Clearly, when you’re offline, you won’t be able to send or receive messages.
 However, you can queue them up; the process will be completed as soon as you have a connection again.

-Trello uses a Kanban approach to project management.
+If you want an offline kanban board, you should use Trello.
 It makes handling tasks a breeze—we even use it here at MakeUseOf for organizing internal workflows.

 Since early-2017, Trello has offered offline support for its mobile apps.
 You can now open boards, create new cards, edit existing tasks, assign team members to boards and tasks, and add descriptions, dates, labels, and other metadata.